encord-team/encord-active/docs/docs/sdk/prediction-import/index.md

 import DocCardList from "@theme/DocCardList";

-# Model Predictions
+# Importing model predictions

 :::caution

-Every time you run any of these importers, previously imported predictions will be overwritten!
+When running an importer, any previously imported predictions will be overwritten!
-Make sure to [version your projects][project-versioning] if you want to be able to go back to previous model iterations.
+To ensure the ability to revert to previous model iterations, it is important to [version your projects][project-versioning].

 :::

-If you aren't familiar with how to build lists of `Prediction` objects, please have a look at [this](../../import/import-predictions) workflow tutorial first.
+If you aren't familiar with how to build lists of `Prediction` objects, please have a look at the [Import model predictions][import-predictions-guide] guide first.
 It will show you how to construct predictions for bounding boxes, polygons, masks, and classifications.

 With these predictions in hand, importing them is done as follows: